SunHaozhe/SunHaozhe.github.io/_posts/2020-05-29-python-mutable-immutable-objects.md

 If we pass a mutable object into a function, the function gets a reference to that same object and we can mutate it, the change in the function (if any) will be reflected in the outer scope.
 But if we rebind the reference in the function, the outer reference will still point to the original object.

-If we pass a immutable object into a function, the function gets a reference to that same object but we cannot mutate it as this object does not provide such methods.
+If we pass an immutable object into a function, the function gets a reference to that same object but we cannot mutate it as this object does not provide such methods.
 If we rebind the reference in the function, the outer reference will still point to the original object.